michalszajnecki/sw-card-battle/README.md

 ## Development / Tests

-To start developing application locally, you should create Firebase Project.
+To start developing the application locally, you should create a Firebase Project.

 1. Run `npm i`
-2. Create `.env` file with Firebase credencials
+2. Create a `.env` file with Firebase credentials
 3. Run `npm run dev`

 ## Tests

-Project contains unit tests and e2e, made with default Nuxt testing library - `@nuxt/test-utils`.
-For unit test I coose `vitest` and for e2e `playwright`
+The project contains unit tests and e2e tests, made with the default Nuxt testing library - `@nuxt/test-utils`.
+For unit tests, I chose `vitest`, and for e2e tests, `playwright`.

 - Unit tests can be run with `npm run test`
 - e2e tests can be run with `npm run e2e`

-## Game modes
+## Game Modes

 ### Single Player Mode

-Play locally, and save you win-lose progress in Firebase DB.
-You will be given 5 random cards from resource type that you selected before entering game room.
-You can leave game after each round, or stay till the end testing your luck wich ever decrasing number of avaiable cards.
+Play locally and save your win-lose progress in Firebase DB.
+You will be given 5 random cards from the resource type that you selected before entering the game room.
+You can leave the game after each round or stay till the end testing your luck with an ever-decreasing number of available cards.

 ### Multiplayer Mode

-Host or Join multiplayer game room, and fight with logged in players.
-Each player will get deck of 5 random cards from resource type selected by room host.
-After each battle you will see result screen with current battle score.
-When you will spend all cards, you can go back to lobby and start again.
+Host or Join a multiplayer game room and fight with logged-in players.
+Each player will get a deck of 5 random cards from the resource type selected by the room host.
+After each battle, you will see a result screen with the current battle score.
+When you spend all cards, you can go back to the lobby and start again.

-To host multiplayer battle, click "HOST MULTIPLAYER GAME" button, choose resource type, and wait for player to join your game room.
+To host a multiplayer battle, click the "HOST MULTIPLAYER GAME" button, choose the resource type, and wait for players to join your game room.

 ## User Stats

-You can access your current stats using topbar menu button "OPEN USER STATS".
-Modal will present your win-lose ratio calculated as percent.
+You can access your current stats using the top bar menu button "OPEN USER STATS".
+The modal will present your win-lose ratio calculated as a percent.

 ## Cards

-Right now cards, are kept inside JSON's in tools folder.
-Later on, we can move data to separate collection in database, to give Game Administrators ability to add, remove, and modify cards.
+Right now, cards are kept inside JSON files in the tools folder.
+Later on, we can move the data to a separate collection in the database to give Game Administrators the ability to add, remove, and modify cards.

-Developers can use swapi-tech-scraper.js to scrape new data from swapi.
-Scrapper will try to download data from API, and proceed to generate common card object.
+Developers can use `swapi-tech-scraper.js` to scrape new data from SWAPI.
+The scraper will try to download data from the API and proceed to generate a common card object.

 ```
 description: string;